BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 One synth is running (a sine wave of 220 cycles per second).
 ```

-These tools, depicted in {numref}`Fig. {number} <fig-ide-tools>`, can be used to observe and analyse the state of the server as well as the signal processing.
+These tools, depicted in {numref}`Fig. {number} <fig-ide-tools>`, can be used to observe and analyze the state of the server as well as the signal processing.